 The congregation that runs the often-visited Pink Sisters Convent is the Sister-Servants of the Holy Spirit of the Perpetual Adoration.
-This contemplative order instituted their first convent in the Philippines in Lipa, Batangas in 1923.
+This contemplative order instituted its first convent in the Philippines in Lipa, Batangas, in 1923.
 The celebrated convent in Tagaytay dates back only as recently as 1990!

-Although the famed Transfiguration Chapel and the Chapel on the Hill are easily accessible from Tagaytay, these popular venues for weddings are actually located in neighboring Batangas.
+Although the famed Transfiguration Chapel and the Chapel on the Hill are easily accessible from Tagaytay, these popular wedding venues are located in neighboring Batangas.

-A celebrated spot in Tagaytay, especially for weekend warriors, is the Sky Ranch Tagaytay, located right on the Tagaytay ridge.
-This features the Sky Eye, which is the country’s largest Ferris Wheel.
+A celebrated spot in Tagaytay, especially for weekend warriors, is the Sky Ranch Tagaytay, located right on Tagaytay Ridge.
+This features the Sky Eye, the country’s largest Ferris Wheel.
 The Sky Eye stands at 63 meters or 207 feet at its highest point.

 The famed Taal Vista Lodge, one of the area’s oldest hotels, was built by the Zamora family to be similar to the Manila Hotel.
 This was part of Manuel L. Quezon’s plan to develop Tagaytay as a tourist destination.

-Tagaytay has several “sister cities” both locally and internationally.
-These include the Philippine cities of Legazpi, Baguio City, Bacolod, Murcia, Iriga, Palayan, and San Nicolas, as well as Manningham in Victoria, Australia, Las Vegas in Nevada and Rohnert Park in California, USA, and Tainan in Taiwan.
+Tagaytay has several “sister cities,” both locally and internationally.
+These include the Philippine cities of Legazpi, Baguio City, Bacolod, Murcia, Iriga, Palayan, and San Nicolas, and Manningham in Victoria, Australia; Las Vegas in Nevada and Rohnert Park in California, USA; and Tainan in Taiwan.

 These are only a few tidbits of Tagaytay’s rich and colorful culture and history.
-All of these make Tagaytay more than just a weekend escape, and into a true haven for the urban Filipino.
+These make Tagaytay more than just a weekend escape and a true haven for the urban Filipino.